 If you have been using this product, your body may not produce enough natural steroids.
 You may need to start taking additional corticosteroids (e.g., hydrocortisone), especially if your body is stressed due to a major infection, surgery or injury.
 Tell your doctor immediately if a stress situation (e.g., trauma, surgery, serious infection) is occurring or any of the following side effects occur: unusual weakness, sudden weight loss, dizziness.
 This advice applies during and up to 8 months after stopping mitotane treatment.
 Carry an emergency card or bracelet with this information.
 Consult your doctor or pharmacist for more details.

-It is not known if this drug passes into breast milk and could have undesirable effects on a nursing infant.
-Therefore, breast-feeding is not recommended while using this drug.
+This medication passes into breast milk and may harm a nursing infant.
+Breast-feeding is not recommended while using this drug.
 Consult your doctor before breast-feeding.

 Additional Lysodren Information